LeoNatan/LNPopupController/README.md

 - iOS 26:

   - Floating compact bar style
 - Snap interaction style
   - Grabber close button style

-  - No progress view style

-- iOS 17:
+- iOS 17-18:

   * Floating bar style
 * Snap interaction style
   * Grabber close button style

-  * No progress view style

 - iOS 16 and below:

   - Prominent bar style

   * Snap interaction style
 * Chevron close button style

-  * No progress view style

 > [!NOTE]
 > On iOS 26 and above, `UIDesignRequiresCompatibility` is supported, and the framework will use legacy styles and appearance when the key is present in your app’s Info.plist and is set to `YES`.